The Oxford Martin Programme on

-The Oxford Martin Programme on Resource Stewardship was established with funding from the Oxford Martin School for a three-year programme of research.
-Although funding of the Programme has finished, its Directors; Professor Jim Hall, Professor Myles Allen, Professor Kathy Willis and Professor Steve Rayner remain actively involved with the School within other active research programmes.
+The Oxford Martin Programme on Resource Stewardship was established in 2012 with funding from the Oxford Martin School for a three-year programme of research.
+Although funding of the Programme has finished, its Directors; Professor Jim Hall, Professor Myles Allen, and Professor Steve Rayner remain actively involved with the School.

 Freshwater, land, atmosphere and biodiversity are universally vital resources subject to both cumulative and systemic pressures arising from human activities, which put them under threat of severe degradation and even depletion.
 Around the world these key resources are subject to a wide range of property rights and management regimes, the environmental efficacy and social equity of which are subject to competing ideological claims and disciplinary critiques.

 We have gathered an interdisciplinary team of philosophers, anthropologists, economists, modellers and environmental scientists to rethink how we monitor, manage, maintain and allocate globally important resources.

 Our aim is to work through understandings of individual and collective behaviour and current institutional practice, with a focus on how technical information is used in decision-making, to deliver a new framework for stewardship that will ensure that the world’s essential resources remain available for generations to come.

 The tragedy of the commons, where the actions of individuals or small groups lead to a disastrous depletion of finite resources, is an ethical problem related to the values and behaviour of consumers and polluters.
 To avoid the irreversible loss of globally shared resources, we need to change common sense morality.
 This project brings together social scientists, modellers and philosophers to study the nature of moral limitation, and how that causes us to fail to co-operate in the global stewardship of shared resources.